b12-archive/functional-styles/Readme.md

 The idea is simple.
 Instead of one big fat CSS scope full of name conflicts and inheritance chains you compose your styles out of little functions.

-As well as being super modular, composable, testable and isolated functions have one more advantage.
+As well as being super modular, composable, testable and isolated, functions have one more obvious advantage.
 They can take options.

 So instead of this CSS: